Edinburgh-College-of-Art/m5stickc-plus-introduction/README.md

 #### Install PlatformIO Extension
 Once VS Code has installed, open the application.
 You can then navigate to the Extensions tab on the left-hand side of the screen.
 From there you can search for PlatformIO and install it as an extension.

-**Note**: you be prompted to install [Python](https://www.python.org/downloads/).
+**Note**: you may be prompted to install [Python](https://www.python.org/downloads/).
 This is a requirement for Platformio.
 You will most likely not need to install any other dependencies, even if prompted to do so.

 ![](images/PlatformIO_Extension.gif)